foundryvtt/crucible/docs/Character/Skills.md

 | 4    | **Upgrade your progression path.**                           |
 | 5    | You are a among the world's foremost arcane minds and the reading of the arcane weave has become second-nature to you.
 You can immediately identify any spell that you can also cast or you may attempt a Skill Check to identify a spell you do not know yourself without consuming any Action.
 You are able to cast the most powerful tier of magical spell and you can discern the value of a foe's Arcane Defense attribute after they have been engaged in a contest.<br /> **Complete your progression path.** |

+> Having no ranks in the Arcana skill comes with limitations.
+Characters untrained in Arcana generally fail attempts to:
+> - Identify the nature of a spell
+> - Determine whether a witnessed action, effect, or event is magical in nature
+> - Determine which spell a creature is casting

-The progression paths available to the Survival skill are listed below.
+The progression paths available to the Arcana skill are listed below.

 | Path (Rank)      | Progression Path Benefits                                    |
 | ---------------- | ------------------------------------------------------------ |